aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 const associatedApp = new appreg.ApplicationAssociator(app, 'AssociatedApplication', {
   applications: [appreg.TargetApplication.createApplicationStack({
     applicationName: 'MyAssociatedApplication',
+    // 'AppRegistry Application to which all stacks inside this cdkApp will get associated.' is the default
+    applicationDescription: 'Associated Application description',
     stackName: 'MyAssociatedApplicationStack',
+    // AWS Account and Region that are implied by the current CLI configuration is the default
     env: { account: '123456789012', region: 'us-east-1' },
   })],
 });